Wanted to unlock the door with fingerprint, wirelessly to avoid drilling.

 PCB specs: 2-layer, 1oz copper, 0.3mm traces (0.5mm for power).
 Ground plane.

 2025-06: NRF24L01+ stopped working after mounting on PCB.
-Too close to PWM line.
+Too close to the PWM line.
 Soldering a large 47uF (16V) electrolytic capacitor between VCC and ground fixed it.

 Verdict: Functional but not practical.
 Battery died in under 24 hours.
 Led to redesign with proper power management.